sungeer/vue-tutorial/README.md

 # vue-tutorial

-A crud made with JavaScript.
+A crud made with Vue.

 ---